AdobeDocs/campaign-web.en/help/v8/get-started/predefined-filters.md

 >id="acw_predefined-filters-rules"
 >title="Create the predefined filter rules"
 >abstract="To define the filtering conditions of your custom filter, click the 'Create rule' button."

+>[!CONTEXTUALHELP]
+>id="acw_predefined-filters-save"
+>title="Save filter"
+>abstract="This screen allows you to save your rule as a predefined filter.
+You can create either a new predefined filter, or overwrite an existing filter.
+To save the filter as a favorite, toggle on the **[!UICONTROL Favorite filter]** option.
+You can also enable the **[!UICONTROL Shared filter]** option to make the filter accessible to other users."

 ### Create a filter from the query modeler {#create-from-rule-builder}